Professional ADHD Treatment Services

 Women’s ADHD Process Support Group

-A space for adult women (inclusive of all) with ADHD to gain support and validation, problem solve current struggles, and learn coping skills for adhd.
+A space for adult women (inclusive of all) with ADHD to gain support and validation, problem solve current struggles, and learn coping skills for ADHD.

 Audience: Women (inclusive of all) 18+ with an ADHD diagnosis